MARINES

 The Few The Proud

-I will ask for some stories and memories to include here.
+I missed my chance to ask for some stories and memories to include here.
 I remember during WWII it was a time for cartoons...many political statements made each day with exaggerated drawings, satire and dark humor hung on the wall in our attic.

 I do remember "Kilroy Was Here!" and here is the story: